Archaeology and the Ministry of Paul

 About

-In this first of three planned volumes, New Testament scholar David deSilva uses archaeological findings to explore the places the apostle Paul ministered and his audiences lived.
-This visually compelling and beautifully designed book contains more than 250 full-color photographs of sites and artifacts. deSilva focuses on the fruits of archaeology in regard to the sites associated with the ministry of Paul in Acts and in Paul's own writings.
-The combination of photos and text helps readers understand the real-life situations Paul addressed.
+In this first of three planned volumes, New Testament scholar David deSilva uses archaeological findings to explore places where the apostle Paul ministered and his audiences lived.
+This visually compelling and beautifully designed book contains more than 250 full-color photographs of sites and artifacts.
+The author focuses on the fruits of archaeology in regard to the sites associated with Paul's ministry in Acts and in Paul's own writings.
+This book helps readers understand the real-life situations Paul addressed.

 This volume will be an important supplemental textbook for courses on the New Testament and for anyone who wants to better understand the lived context of Paul and his readers.